aistabci/abci-docs/v3/en/docs/job-execution.md

 ### Show the status of batch jobs

-To show the current status of batch jobs, use the `qstat` command.
+To show the current status of batch jobs submitted by the user, use the `qstat` command.

 ```
 $ qstat [option]